 members in their efforts to create great communities for all.

 Angela Self, AICP

-Angela Brooks is a real estate developer for the Chicago Housing Authority.
+Angela Brooks is the Director of the Illinois office of the Corporation for Supportive Housing.
 Brooks is a native of Seattle and a graduate of Jackson State University, where she received her Bachelor of Arts in Urban Studies, and the University of New Orleans, where she received a Master of Urban and Regional Planning.
-An active member of APA since graduate school, Brooks has held numerous leadership positions including past chair of the Housing and Community Development Division, vice president of programs for the Planning and the Black Community Division, chair of the Diversity Task Force, and co-chair of the Housing Policy Guide.
+An active member of APA since graduate school, Brooks has held numerous leadership positions including past chair of the Housing and Community Development Division, vice president of programs for the Planning and the Black Community Division, chair of the Diversity Task Force, Newsletter Editor for the Washington Chapter, and co-chair of the Housing Policy Guide.
 She has also served on the City of Seattle Planning Commission and Martin Luther King County Boundary Review Board.